 How to apply

-Please refer to the How to Apply section towards the bottom of this page and follow the guidelines ensuring you download the CENTA studentship application form, complete it and upload it with your online PhD application.
+Please refer to the How to Apply section towards the bottom of this page and follow the guidelines ensuring you download the complete the CENTA Studentship Application Form and upload it with your online PhD application.